 Translation Note: The Anglais version of this content is being displayed because the Français translation is unavailable.

-The Studies Database has been published to facilitate free access to information that can support curricular transformation and replacement of animal experiments.
+This resource has been published to facilitate free access to information that can support curricular transformation and replacement of animal experiments.
 Functionality that allows comments on each study has been integrated into the resource to encourage critique and debate.

 The contents of the Studies Database reflect major themes such as technological innovation, experience of implementation, assessment and comparative studies.
 The studies can provide valuable information on topics ranging from teaching objectives, the hidden curriculum and conscientious objection to alternative physiology classes, microsurgical training and haptic technology.

 Studies about cutting edge technology and techniques in medical training, often developed to ensure effective training and to help guarantee patient safety, are included for the latter’s impact in replacing animal experiments and consolidating the implementation of non-animal training techniques.
-As an example of its potential, the Studies Database provides an opportunity to research the evolution and assessment of virtual and augmented reality for laparoscopic surgical skills training.
+As an example of its potential, the Studies Database provides an opportunity to research the evolution and assessment of virtual and augmented reality for surgical skills training.

-Access to the studies can help lift the level of the debate concerning curricular transformation.
+Access to information about these studies can help lift the level of the debate concerning curricular transformation.
 By including some studies in favour of harmful animal use, the database allows for dissection of their claims, and encourages further refinement of the arguments for full replacement.
 Studies with valid arguments in support of the use of animal cadavers, organs and tissue - but which do not question the killing of animals - are joined by those that explore ethical sourcing, thereby encouraging critical engagement.
 And discussions about the inclusion or exclusion of cadaver dissection in human medicine curricula can offer lessons in the potential relevance of dissection within veterinary medicine and zoology studies.

 Please credit the InterNICHE Studies and Alternatives Databases if you use them for a project or paper.
 Feedback and suggestions for new content is welcome!